 - Calvin and Hobbes: When fantasizing himself to be private eye Tracer Bullet, Calvin refers to people he encounters by concise descriptions, such as "the brunette" for his mom.

-- Parodied and exaggerated in the short fic "Don't Wear It Out".
+- Parodied and exaggerated in the short fic "Don't Wear It Out."
 Pinkie Pie accidentally breaks her name by overusing it, so no-one's able to call her by name anymore — not even the narrator.
 So the narration instead refers to her with epithets, each broader the last: "the pink mare", "the pink pony", "the pink equine", "the pink ungulate", "the pink mammal", "the pink quadruped", and finally "the pink carbon-based lifeform".

-- Warren Hutch, author of fanfics like Earth and Sky and The Turning of the Screwball, is an unashamed user of Lavender Unicorn Syndrome, and has defended the practice when critics tried to call him out on it.
+- Warren Hutch, author of fanfics like Earth and Sky and The Turning of the Screwball, was an unashamed user of Lavender Unicorn Syndrome, and even defended the practice when critics tried to call him out on it.
 For example, in the first scene from Out of the Nest, he refers to Fluttershy as "the young pegasus" and Celestia as "the white giantess" and "the towering white mare".

 - Parodied by the fanfic Lavender Unicorn Syndrome.
 In this case, the syndrome is a literal disease that transforms characters into a duplicate of Twilight Sparkle.
 As a bit of Self-Referential Humor, the narrator consistently calls Rarity by name in the first chapter, but switches to calling her "the lavender unicorn" after she transforms.

-- Around the World in 80 Days: Aouda is a young Indian beauty, who is rescued from a suttee by Mr Fogg and his companions.
+- Around the World in Eighty Days: Aouda is a young Indian beauty, who is rescued from a suttee by Mr Fogg and his companions.
 She travels with them because she's in danger of being forced into the ceremony again.
 The narrator later refers to her as "the young woman" a lot.

 - In Edgar Allan Poe's short story "Bon-Bon" Pierre Bon-Bon, a French restaurant owner-turned-metaphysical philosopher, has a conversation with the Devil.
 When he is not called by name, Bon-Bon is variously referred to as "our hero", "the metaphysician", "the philosopher" and "the restaurateur"; the Devil (when he is not called thusly) is alternately spoken of as "his Majesty", "the visitor", and "the gentleman" (there are only two characters in the story).
 The entire story is written in a markedly verbose and florid style, apparently in ironical intent.